mkht/PSOpenAI/README.md

 ----
 ## Changelog
+### Unreleased
+ - Add `-Organization` parameter to specify the Organization ID used for API requests.
+ - Misc improvements.

 ### 1.9.2
  - Add new commands [Get-CosineSimilarity](/Docs/Get-CosineSimilarity.md) for calculates cosine similarity between two vectors.
    Note: Added for convenience, not good implementation for performance or accuracy.
 For production use, it is recommended to use an external library such as [Math.NET Numerics](https://numerics.mathdotnet.com/).